huggingface/hub-docs/docs/hub/models-widgets-examples.md

 # Widget Examples

-Note that each widget example can also optionally describe the corresponding model output, direcly in the `output` property.
+Note that each widget example can also optionally describe the corresponding model output, directly in the `output` property.
 See [the spec](./models-widgets#example-outputs) for more details.

 ## Natural Language Processing